Painting James Hardie Siding: One Coat or Two?

 Customers sometimes ask us, “How many coats of paint do you use?”
 This question arises every so often from homeowners doing their diligence.
 It’s a fair question, but the answer might surprise you.
 The answer is that we put the amount specified by the material manufacturers.
-In the United States, that amount is usually determined as a thickness measured in mils.
-So, even with brand new pre-primed siding, the answer is easy: Home Exterior Systems ( HES ) goes strictly by the James Hardie and the specific Sherwin Williams paint product specifications call for.
+In the United States, that amount measures as a thickness known as Mils.
+So, even with brand new pre-primed siding, the answer is easy: Home Exterior Systems ( HES ) goes strictly by the James Hardie, and the specific Sherwin Williams paint product specifications call for.
 For professional contractors, that means putting the right amount of paint measured in mils.

 What the heck is a Mil, and how do you measure it?

 A Mil is a thousandth of an inch or .001 inch, and it describes how thick the paint on your house should be.
 The average human hair thickness is about 0.0028 to 0.0047 inches or 2.8 to 4.7 mils wide.
 Each paint manufacturer recommends a “wet” thickness and other specifications to maximize performance.
 Essentially, we want to avoid being too thick or too thin to get the best protective finish.
-Whenever there’s a question about the amount of paint applied, a gauge or “comb” is used to check the wet paint during application.
-It’s pressed onto a freshly wet painted surface to check the thickness of the coat of paint on the surface of the painted material.
+Whenever there’s a question about the amount of paint applied, we use a gauge or “comb” to check the wet paint during application.
+We press the comb into a freshly wet painted surface, indicating the thickness of the coat of paint on the surface of the painted material.
 This is much more precise than simply one coat or two.

-A seasoned professional painter rarely needs a Wet Paint Thickness Guage.
-Just as Grandma or the skilled Chef cook by experience without using measuring spoons, the expert painter knows precisely the right amount of paint to use after applying thousands of gallons of paint.
+A seasoned professional painter rarely needs a Wet Paint Thickness Gauge.
+Just as Grandma or the skilled Chef cooks by experience without using measuring spoons, the expert painter knows precisely the right amount of paint to use after applying thousands of gallons of paint.
 Conversely, the pro knows if something is wrong as soon as they start and will make adjustments to be correct.
-After spraying, back-rolling, and brushing or respraying, the result is guaranteed to be perfect.
-It’s one of the reasons we say HES is Proven and Guaranteed.
+The result is guaranteed to be perfect after spraying, back-rolling, and brushing or respraying.
+Like our company, HES, the result is Proven and Guaranteed.

 Special Paint and Process For Each Surface

-Homeowners accustomed to seeing DIY retail painting instructions urging one or two coats for coverage are sometimes thrown off by our need for more precision.
+Homeowners accustomed to seeing DIY retail painting instructions that urge one or two coats for coverage are sometimes confused by our need for more precision.
 The number of coats isn’t exact enough.
-However, in our world, seasoned experts use very high-end (expensive) spray application equipment and constantly apply hundreds of gallons of exterior paint.
-The paint materials used are specifically formulated for our various building materials, including siding, brick, and trim.
+However, in our world, seasoned expert painters use very high-end (expensive) spray application equipment and constantly apply hundreds of gallons of exterior paint.
+We only use paint materials formulated for our various building materials, including siding, brick, and trim.
 But our design-build projects may include patio structures, custom window frames, shutters, and even stone or cement.
 When newly replaced, most materials are pre-primed at the factory, including James Hardie siding and trim products, and they are ready for paint soon after being installed.
 Pre-primed material speeds up the project completion a lot.

 Other Factors Involved In Adequate Paint Coverage